makersacademy/takeaway-challenge/MYREADME.md

 Take-away Challenge - Daryl Watson

+--Sixth commit

+Fixed styling and added more tests

 --Fifth commit

 Can get all confirmation tests passing now.
 Not sure how to stub them to stop the text actually be sent.
 Refactored a lot of the other tests